Building Loading – Wind Load

 Notes:

 The User must set the Wind Enclosure as the system will NOT determine this condition.
-Contact a Service
+Contact a Service Center for engineering

 Regional Information: